Ayfri/Kore/website/src/jsMain/resources/markdown/doc/advanced/Bindings.md

 Namespace names are automatically normalized when generating Kotlin object names: dots (`.`) and other non-alphanumeric characters are replaced with underscores, then converted to PascalCase.
 For example, `my.namespace` becomes `MyNamespace`.
-You can override this behaviour for any namespace using the `remappings {}` block described above.
+You can override this behavior for any namespace using the `remappings {}` block described above.

 ## Cache